Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__01_28.mp3"></audio>

-1 | Is she from Egypt?
+1:  Is she from Egypt?
-2 | He’s from Turkey
+2:  He’s from Turkey.
-3 | Where’s he from?
+3:  Where’s he from?
-4 | She’s nice.
+4:  She’s nice.
-5 | Where is he?
+5:  Where is he?